 - Maintaining proper flea and worm control.

-- Keeping a close eye on your cat’s general wellbeing and seeking veterinary advice as soon as you notice changes.
+- Keep a close eye on your cat’s general wellbeing and seek veterinary advice as soon as you notice changes.
 Not only would these include obvious signs of sickness such as injury etc., but also indicators such as a change in eating or litter box habit, unkempt coat, general lethargy, change in behaviour.

 It cannot be emphasised enough how important it is to remember regular check-ups with the veterinarian, even if your cat appears well.
 Many vets offer a reminder service, which is something you can discuss with them.

 How much does an annual veterinary visit cost?